krish3006b/Mental-health-impact-of-AI-Companion-Chatbots-/README.md

 ## Methodology, Methodological Quality and Trade Offs
-To get a complete picture, this review uses **CONVERGENT SEGREGTATED SYSNTHESIS DESIGN** as well as adhering to the PRISMA guidelines.
+To get a complete picture, this review uses **CONVERGENT SEGREGTATED SYNTHESIS DESIGN** as well as adhering to the PRISMA guidelines.
 Quantitative findings such as numbers, statistical trends, and controlled experiments, and qualitative findings such as interview themes user stories and ethnography were each analyzed independently first and were then combined using a triangulation matrix to see where the data agrees, where it conflicts, and why?

 Evaluating these studies using Mixed Method Appraisal Tools (MMAT) highlights and important trade off in current AI research: